-Early Childhood Care and Education, AAS (EC13)
+EARLY CHILDHOOD CARE AND EDUCATION, AAS (EC13)

-Program Description: The Early Childhood Care and Education associate of applied science degree program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
+The Early Childhood Care and Education associate of applied science degree program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as general core competencies necessary for successful employment.
 Graduates have qualifications to be employed in early care and education settings including child care centers, Head Start, Georgia Pre-K programs, and elementary school paraprofessional positions.

 Entrance Requirements: Refer to Admissions criteria.
-Click for Entrance Score Requirements. %30
+Click for Entrance Score Requirements.

-Education: A high scjool diploma or equivalent (GED) is not required for application or admission, but is required for graduation.
+Education: A high school diploma or equivalent (GED) is required for application or admission.

-Advisor: A Program Advisor $^{\circ}$ should be consulted prior to enrolling in any course.
+Advisor: A Program Advisor 6133 should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.